yOur wAy aWards

 Everyones an Art-ist by Charlotte Green

 This is a community project in Holmewood providing weekly artistic workshops at the local library throughout 2025.
-Fo-cused on children and families, particularly those with pre-school and primary school-aged children, it offers activities like visual arts, poetry, dance, sculpture, music, and story-telling.
-The initiative promotes self-expression, uncovers hidden talents, and empowers participants by fostering pride in the arts.
-Families will collaborate on art projects that cele-brate their stories and heritage, encouraging cultural ex-change and community engagement.
+Focused on children and families it offers exciting and creative activities like visual arts, poetry, dance, sculpture, music, and storytelling.
+The initiative promotes self-expression, uncovers hidden talents, and aims to empower participants by fostering pride in the arts and in their own innate talents.

 Love Music, Hate Crime by Thanveer Hussian

-The project will involve families and children in creating songs and music videos through creative writing workshops focused on anti-crime and local issues.
-Families will collab-orate to write lyrics, and performing arts will be incorporated through dance workshops led by choreographer Hasnain Shafiq.
+This innovative project will involve families and children in creating songs and music videos through creative writing workshops focused on anti-crime and local issues.
+Families will collaborate to write lyrics, and performing arts will be incorporated through dance workshops led by local choreographer Hasnain Shafiq.

 Bradford Sound by Ross Elliott

-This is a music creation program designed to empower young people in Bradford, especially those from disadvantaged backgrounds.
-Through 16 structured workshops and 4 intro-ductory taster sessions, participants gain skills in songwrit-ing, production, and performance.
-They collaborate to cre-ate and record original songs, including group tracks that promote community engagement and self-expression.
+This is a music creation programme designed to empower young people in Bradford, especially those from disadvantaged backgrounds.
+Through structured workshops and introductory taster sessions, participants gain skills in songwriting, production and performance.
+They will collaborate to create and record original songs, including group tracks that promote community engagement and self-expression.

 Creative Minds by Naseem Kausar

-Threads and Motifs is an art project in Bradford aimed at fos-tering creativity and cultural exchange among children, young people, and families.
-Involving 8-10 families per ses-sion, participants explore traditional and modern art tech-niques inspired by South Asian designs and Bradford's tex-tile heritage.
-Over 16 two-hour workshops held at community centers, the project promotes artistic self-expression and collaboration.
+Threads and Motifs is an art project aimed at fostering creativity and cultural exchange among children, young people, and families.
+Participants will explore traditional and modern art techniques inspired by South Asian designs and Bradford’s internationally famous textile heritage - the project aims to promote artistic self-expression and collaboration.

 Sangat Create Together by Riasat Ali

-The Sangat Create Together project will deliver a range of arts initiatives to foster creativity, community ownership, and cul-tural participation.
-It includes the creation of two large-scale murals co-designed by children, families, and local artists, alongside a 12-week multi-arts workshop program offering activities such as calligraphy, henna, canvas painting, and karaoke.
-The project will culminate in a celebration event showcasing participants' creative outputs and featuring a meal prepared by the stakeholders themselves.
+The Sangat Create Together project will deliver a range of arts initiatives to foster creativity, community ownership, and cultural participation.
+It includes the creation of two large-scale murals co-designed by children, families, and local artists, alongside a multi-arts workshop programme offering calligraphy, henna, canvas painting, and karaoke.
+The project will culminate in a fantastic celebration event showcasing participants’ creative outputs and featuring a meal prepared by the stakeholders themselves.

-The Hope Not Hate Community Art, Food, and Dance Pro-ject is a 6-week initiative in Bradford's disadvantaged areas, aimed at empowering young families and individuals through creative workshops.
-It includes weekly cooking and art ses-sions, culminating in the creation of murals and a public event at Odsal Stadium.
-The finale features a family fun day with a dance competition, live artwork, and an expected turnout of 15,000 people, celebrating arts, culture, and community.
+The Hope Not Hate Community Art, Food, and Dance Project is a new and inspiring initiative aimed at empowering young families and individuals through creative workshops.
+It includes weekly cooking and art sessions, culminating in the creation of murals and an ambitious public event at Odsal Stadium.
+The finale features a family fun day with a dance competition, live artwork, and an expected turnout of 15,000 people!

 Dancing with Colour Work-shops by Dan Mallaghan

-This project involves 12 weekly workshops for Learning Disa-bled and Neurodivergent young people and their families.
+This project involves workshops for Learning Disabled and Neurodivergent young people and their families.
 Combining dance, music, and visual arts, these sessions will provide a sensory and creative space for participants to explore their artistic potential.
-Hosted at Bradford's Mind the Gap Theatre and Summat Creative, both skilled in support-ing people with additional needs, the project will be led by Learning Disabled performer JoAnne Haines, with visual art-ist Tim Curtis and project manager Dan Mallaghan.
+This brave and much-needed project will be led by Learning Disabled performer JoAnne Haines, with visual artist Tim Curtis and project manager Dan Mallaghan.

 Leeds Road Fest by Yaseen Mohammed

-The project aims to co-create and deliver a large-scale arts and culture festival along Leeds Road, uniting the communi-ty and businesses in Bradford.
+The project aims to co-create and deliver a large-scale arts and culture festival along Leeds Road, uniting the community, families and businesses in Bradford.
 Its goal is to establish a major destination event that engages local communities as co-creators, volunteers, and artists, while involving businesses in its programming and growth.
 By offering high-quality arts experiences, the festival plans to attract 30,000 attendees in 2025, with aspirations for future expansion.
+At its heart will be a series of creative performances and workshops intended to unite children and their families.

 A Creative Year 2025 by Jason Patefield

-This project aims to support disabled children and their families during school holidays by expanding the existing "Stay and Play" scheme to include children from the neighboring school, Merlin Top.
+This project aims to support disabled children and their families during school holidays by expanding the existing “Stay and Play” scheme to include children from the neighbouring school, Merlin Top.
 The goal is to foster community integration and promote the idea that all children, regardless of needs or backgrounds, are equal.
+Sessions will include bringing in ‘Creative Peeps’ to develop art sessions.
+And the team will bring in the brilliant ‘Plummer Drummer’ who creates drums and music from everyday objects including getting the kids to form a Plastic Bucket Drumming Band!